MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnectsync-encryption-key.md

 ---
-title: 'Azure AD Connect sync:  Understanding the Azure AD Sync Encryption Key | Microsoft Docs'
+title: 'Azure AD Connect sync:  Changing the Azure AD Connect Sync service account | Microsoft Docs'
 description: This topic document describes the encryption key and how to abandon it after the password is changed.
 services: active-directory
 keywords: Azure AD sync service account, password